dhruba018/Distribution_Mapping_Transfer_Learning/README.md

 *---- Always under work ----*

-For the CRAN released R package, take a look at the [DMTL](https://github.com/dhruba018/DMTL) repo.
+For the CRAN release R package, take a look at the [DMTL](https://github.com/dhruba018/DMTL) repo.